creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-17-Mutlimodal-AutoEncoder.md

 * The objective of this paper is to develop a self-supervised learning paradigm which can learn cross-modal domain knowledge (vision and language) from medical data.
 * The self-supervised strategy is based on the reconstruction of missing pixels (vision) and text labels (language) from randomly masked images and texts.
-* The evaluation is based on an medical vision-and-language benchmark including three tasks.
+* The evaluation is based on a medical vision-and-language benchmark which includes three tasks.

 &nbsp;